What is an HVAC system

-What is an HVAC system?
-HVAC is short for Heating, Ventilation & Air Conditioning.
+HVAC System is short for Heating, Ventilation & Air Conditioning System.
 The combination of machines which work together to maintain the desired temperature and climate is simply called HVAC system.
 In other words, it is a full fledge climate control system, which could be installed in any building to control the climate or to minimize the climate affects within the building.

 - Cool Air Supplier